Impact of humidity on electronics

 • Thermohygrometer: A thermohygrometer is a combination instrument that can measure both temperature and humidity simultaneously.
 It is useful for assimilating the relationship between these two factors.

-READ MORE Humidity control and sleep quality
+READ MORE Humidity control in home theaters

 2. Perceiving Different Humidity Measurement Units